ashki23/Linux-notes/raspberry-pi.md

 - Timezone/WLAN Country: `Localisation Options > Timezone/WLAN Country`
 - WIFI network: `System Options > Wireless LAN`

-After rebooting, we can easily connect to the Rasberry Pi through SSH or VNC.
-To find the IP address, open the VNC Server from the Menu Bar.
-Now, we can detach monitor and mouse from Pi and use a desktop or laptop to concent Pi.
+After rebooting, we can easily connect to the Rasberry Pi through SSH or VNC using the IP address.
+To find the local IP address, run `hostname -I` on terminal or open the VNC Server from the Menu Bar.
+Now, we can detach monitor and mouse from Pi and use a desktop or laptop to concent Pi remotely.

-To connect Pi through SSH open a terminal prompt in your computer and run `ssh pi@ip_address`.
-To connect through VNC open [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) on your computer and insert the IP address that you can find on the VNC Server main page.
+To connect Pi through SSH open terminal in your computer and run `ssh pi@ip_address` or `ssh pi@raspberrypi.local`.
+To connect through VNC open [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/) on your computer and insert the IP address.
 To learn more check [establishing a direct connection](https://www.realvnc.com/en/connect/docs/raspberry-pi.html#raspberry-pi-connect-direct) and a [cloud connection](https://www.realvnc.com/en/connect/docs/raspberry-pi.html#raspberry-pi-connect-cloud) for VNC Connect.

 If you are looking for booting Pi directly to the command-line, open `Main menu > Preferences > Raspberry Pi Configuration > System` and select Boot to CLI option.
 After rebooting Pi directly goes to the command-line mode.
 To go to the desktop mode run `startx`.